- Bangalore’s World-Famous Semi-Deluxe Writing Program

 Faculty include leading practitioners in their respective fields, ranging from fiction to poetry, thriller writing to travelogues, literary concepts and business writing, to name a few.

 If we are convinced that you have the willingness and the talent to write, we will invite you to join 25 of the best applicants to attend the workshop.
-Do email us at firstname.lastname@example.org with your entry, with the subject line “Full name – Who Am I?”
+Do email us at firstname.lastname@example.org with your entry, with the subject line <you name – who am I>

-25 seats ONLY so start sending in your entries.
+So start sending in your entries.
+Our inbox awaits.

 Conceptualised and led by